zhacatomn/tictactoe-govtech/README.md

 This is a web application built using React and NodeJS to allow multiple clients to play Tic-Tac-Toe using the concept of game sessions (Described as 'rooms' in the app).
-The UI design is catered specifically for visually-impaired users and to facilitate the usage of screen readers.
+The UI design is catered specifically for users with sensory impairments and to facilitate the usage of screen readers.

 ## Quick Start (Running Production)